gemetalreg/youtube_playlist_download/README.md

 cd youtube_playlist_download
 ```
 ## Usage
-This program is CLI and requires two parametrs (flags):
+This program is CLI and requires two parameters (flags):

 - playlist_url, for example https://www.youtube.com/some_playlist_name;
 - dest, where are you download playlist videos.